LakshmiKopparthi/LakshmiKopparthi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on data analytics
-- 🌱I am aspiring to be a product manager who builds innovative projects
+- 🌱I am aspiring to be a product manager

 - ⚡ Hobbies: I love prompting LLMs,Listening Music